Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 “Are you Amy Fackler?” one asked.

-“I am Lieutenant Randall Smith and I regret to inform you that your husband, Corporal John Edward Fackler, United States Army has been killed in combat on a mission in the South Pacific.”
+“I am Lieutenant Randall Smith of the United States Army, and I regret to inform you that your husband, Corporal John Edward Fackler, United States Army has been killed in combat on a mission in the South Pacific.”

 Amy Fackler passed out.